avabellaw/bright-times/readme.md

 ### Test plan

 I have continually tested new features and repeatedly thought of ways I could break them after implementation.
-I've paid close attentiong to testing responsiveness as a webpage must look great on all devices.
+I've paid close attention to testing responsiveness as a webpage must look great on all devices.

 The majority of the manual testing at the end of the project is through testing the user stories.